Posts - Bill - HR 4495 SBA Fraud Enforcement Extension Act

 house 07/17/2025 - 119th Congress

-We aim to extend the time period during which legal action can be taken against fraud related to pandemic relief programs for shuttered venues and restaurants.
-This ensures that those who misuse these funds can be held accountable even years after the violation occurs.
+We are working to extend the time limit for prosecuting fraud related to pandemic relief programs for venues and restaurants, ensuring that those who misuse these funds can be held accountable for up to ten years after the violation.
+This aims to strengthen oversight and protect taxpayer resources.

 Congress.gov